ctb/titus-blog/src/research-software-reuse.rst

 I don't actually harbor much anger towards the software that expended so much of my time -- the software seems to work now, and it's not that badly written; I intend to submit patches or bug reports to further improve it.
-Mick is right that that doing good biology is necessary with software, and that's what I'm trying to evaluate next;
+Mick is right that software needs to enable good biology, above all else, and that's what I'm trying to evaluate in the review.
-sure, my life would be easier if the software had been written with more of eye towards bitrot, and I'm loathe to recommend it to newbies...
+Sure, my life would be easier if the software had been written with more of eye towards bitrot, and I'm loathe to recommend it to newbies, but...

-...but I recognize `that the explicit incentives for writing good, reusable software are lacking <http://www.bendmorris.com/2012/12/what-incentives-are-there-to-maintain.html>`__.
+...I recognize `that the explicit incentives for writing good, reusable software are lacking <http://www.bendmorris.com/2012/12/what-incentives-are-there-to-maintain.html>`__.
 I'm going to keep on trucking, though, `because it seems to be working
 <http://ivory.idyll.org/blog/openness-and-online-reputation-recognized-in-grant-reviews.html>`__.